A Skilled and Knowledgeable Attorney on Your Side

 Violation of Probation Cases

 In the event of a violation of misdemeanor probation (without a new charge), the court will issue a summons for the probationer to appear in court to answer the violation.
 In felony cases, the officer files a violation report with the judge and requests that an arrest warrant be issued.
 Note that there is no legal right to bond on a violation of probation.
 While bond may be granted, that decision is entirely within the court's discretion.
-When my client is arrested on a violation, I immediately contact the probation officer to discuss their case and hopefully obtain favorable information which may be helpful in convincing the judge to grant a reasonable bond pending resolution of the case.
+When a client is arrested on a violation, Heyman Law Firm is immediately in contact with the probation officer to discuss the case and hopefully obtain favorable information which may be helpful in convincing the judge to grant a reasonable bond pending resolution of the case.

 Discovery in a violation of probation (VOP) case is usually limited to the violation report and the names and contact information of the relevant witnesses.
 Should there be a new substantive charge, police reports and other evidence may also be supplied.
 Please note that there is no right to a jury trial in a VOP.
 If the case cannot be resolved through negotiations with the state attorney or the judge, the case is set for an evidentiary hearing at which time the judge will make the sole determination if a willful violation of probation occurred.